Charlottekh/Charlottekh.github.io/cmdline_course.md

 Personally, I have saved a cd to my windows directory with my masters folder and my most used folder in the unix system.
 I can mv and cp files from my Windowsstation to my Linux filestation in Ubuntu easily that way

+Another topic touched upon in this week is *permissions* You can check the permissions of a file using `ls -l` or add an additional path to a file at the end.
+You can change permissions using `chmod`.
+Knowing how permissions works is useful when you start running scripts from the command-line!

 ## <font color="pink"> Module 2: Text Processing in UNIX </font>

 In module one we learned how to open a file (with nano, cat, or less) and in module 2 we learned how to process these texts.